sodazone/ocelloids-sdk/examples/watch-contracts/README.md

 ### [Link](https://github.com/paritytech/link)

-This is a showcase dApp created by the ink! team at Parity.
-It is a URL shortener that allows users to store a shortened version of a URL, which can be resolved back to the long version.
-It is deployed on Rococo Contracts.
+Link is a showcase dApp created by the ink! team at Parity.
+It functions as a URL shortener, allowing users to store shortened versions of URLs that can be resolved back to the original long URLs.
+The contract is deployed on Rococo Contracts.

 ### [AZERO.ID](https://azero.id/)

 This contract serves as the main registry for .tzero domains, which is the testnet version of AZERO.ID.
 It enables users to register, transfer, and claim their preferred domain names.
 The contract is deployed on the Aleph Zero Testnet.

 ### [Magink](https://github.com/swanky-dapps/magink-dapp)

 Magink is an example dApp created by the Swanky team of Astar.
 It offers an immersive experience where users can earn badges for completing lessons and unlock an exclusive Wizard NFT upon conquering all ten lessons.
 The contract is deployed on Shibuya.